 It isolates the skill: you don’t just say, “Let’s work on behaviour management.”
 You pinpoint the precise action that needs developing.
 For example, “Let’s work on how you frame the transition from carpet to table in the first five minutes.”
 It’s that clear.

 It zooms in: let’s say your ECT is working on making explanations clearer.
 That’s still quite broad.
-So you agree to narrow the focus down to introducing new concepts using analogies.
+So, you agree to narrow the focus down to introducing new concepts using analogies.
 You might script it together, try it out, tweak it, and then rehearse again until it lands just right.

 It’s done with guidance: having clear goals and success criteria is important.
 But feedback from someone experienced, you, makes all the difference.
 You’ll help your ECT spot what’s working, what’s not yet secure, and how to improve.
 It’s this combination of structure and support that makes deliberate practice so powerful.